vincent-lg/talismud/README.md

 What's the advantages then, you'd ask?

-1. TalisMUD will take care eof the low-level and uglier aspects, letting you focus on what you want: creating a fun game.
-It will enable you to quickly create both a good gameplay and story.
+1. TalisMUD will take care of the low-level and uglier aspects, letting you focus on what you want: creating a fun game.
+It will enable you to quickly create both a good gameplay and excellent stories.
 All you need to shine are ideas.
 2. Even if you're on Windows and running using the executables, should you happen to make a modification to one of the Python files, they'll be taken into account.
 You don't have to "compile" or even "build" the executable again.
 Think of it as a Python executable with everything you'll need to work in your game, a Python executable that remains the important ability to read Python source files.
 3. Found a bug in your game?
-No panic!
+Don't panic!
 You can restart the game without losing any connection.
-Your players will experience a very brief (say one second) of lag in which their commands will be stored for later.
-In this second, TalisMUD will shutdown the game and restarts it.
+Your players will experience a very brief (say one second) lag during which their commands will be stored for later.
+In this second, TalisMUD will shutdown the game and restart it.
 You can modify the source code, fix a bug or whatever, your modifications will appear after this restart.
 And no one will be disconnected.
 Talking about a great playing experience.

 ## Okay... perhaps I want to try.
 Where to begin?